Cray-HPE/docs-uan/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 **Action**: Before executing this stage, the administrator must ensure that the UAN product tar file is in a media directory under `/etc/cray/upgrade/csm/`.
 When more than one product is being installed, place all the product tar files in the same directory.

+### deliver-product

+**Action**: Before executing this stage, the administrator must perform the prerequisites found in [Configuring a UAN for K3s](https://cray-hpe.github.io/docs-uan/en-273/advanced/enabling_k3s) when UAIs on UANs is enabled.

 ### update-vcs-config

 **Action**: Before executing this stage, the administrator must ensure the IUF site variables file (see `iuf -sv SITE_VARS`) is updated to reflect site preferences, including the wanted VCS branching configuration.
 The `update-vcs-config` stage will use the branching configuration when modifying UAN branches in VCS.